 |Less than 18||Low||<21%|

-You will need very good grades in high school to get into Aquinas College.
+Applicants require very good grades in high school to get into Aquinas College.
 The average high school GPA of the admitted freshman class at Aquinas College was 3.5 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #12 in Tennessee for highest average GPA.
 Even with a competitive GPA, admission to Aquinas College will be challenging as the school denies more applicants than it admits.

 |High School GPA||Freshmen Within Range||Competitiveness|